-- there are 2,965 businesses in Pendle 89% of these are micro (up to nine employees) and one in ten Pendle businesses are in the manufacturing sector. - nearly half of Pendle's new businesses are still going after five years and Pendle has a 48.1% five year survival rate - this is higher than the UK (44.1%) - nearly three in ten jobs in Pendle are in the manufacturing sector, which is significantly higher than the national figure of 8% - in contrast, there are fewer professional jobs in the area (4% Pendle vs 9% across the UK)
+- there are 3,150 businesses in Pendle 89% of these are micro (up to nine employees) 9% of Pendle businesses are in the manufacturing sector. - nearly half of Pendle's new businesses are still going after five years and Pendle has a 46.6% five year survival rate - this is higher than the UK (39.1%) - nearly three in ten jobs in Pendle are in the manufacturing sector, which is significantly higher than the national figure of 8% - in contrast, there are fewer professional jobs in the area (4% Pendle vs 9% across Great Britain)

-- median weekly pay in Pendle is £477 compared with £578 across the North West and £613 for Great Britain - one in ten working-age people in Pendle claim out-of-work benefits - this is higher than the national figure of 8.4% - two thirds of Pendle adults are in employment, which is lower than the North West (73%) and UK (75%).
+- median weekly pay in Pendle is £586 compared with £696 across the North West and £729 for Great Britain - Over 6% of economically active people in Pendle are considered to be unemployed.
+This higher than the national figure of 3.8% - 7 in 10 residents of working age are in employment.
+This is lower than the North West (73%) and UK (76%).